Janelle Monáe unleashes her black and queer power at the Oscars

 Django Jane, with its fierce, staccato “black girl magic”, was instantly quote-worthy.
 The influence of her late mentor, Prince, is immediately apparent on Make Me Feel, with its wild funk and bisexual lighting.

-“I’m a little intense about how much I love them.
+“I’m a little intense about how much I love Janelle’s music.
 It’s intimidating my friends, and particularly my partner…” says Toby, 25, from London.
-“I have about thirty stills from both videos saved to my phone for whenever I feel tired.
-I barely listen to anything else.”
+“I barely listen to anything else.”

 “The first videos I saw of hers were Tightrope and Many Moons, on the same day.
 I was completely hooked, instantly…” he says.
 “I spent ages pausing them and analysing them.
 The combination of this magical realism, Philip K Dick type sci-fi, afro-futurism – which I only read about because of her – then the themes of slavery, sex trade, liberation and sexism, it just totally blew my mind.”